Conveniently located to serve St. Louis

 Additionally, Dr. Rottler is an active volunteer and team leader at:

 - Operation Smile

 - Haiti Medical Mission offers surgery for free in other countries to patients who would otherwise live their life with birth defects.

 Dr. Rottler firmly believes that his commitment to these organizations further perfects his skills and allows him to stay on top of the most current trends and techniques.
 This allows him to provide his patients with the ultimate service and desirable results.

 Dr. Hulsey is a board eligible plastic surgeon who graduated from the University of Missouri Plastic Surgery Residency program.
 She understands that each patient is unique, and has their own concept of what beauty means to them.

 Dr. Hulsey is a dedicated member of:

 Book Your Consultation

-If you have any additional questions about the surgery, feel free to ask Dr. Rottler during your consultation.
+If you have any additional questions about liposuction in St. Louis, feel free to ask Dr. Rottler and Dr. Hulsey during your consultation.
 To schedule your consultation with Paul Rottler, MD, FACS of St. Louis, MO, at 314-966-8880.